adalinbv/zeroxml/README.md

 @param xid XML-id which will get unusbale after the call, use the returned
            id as the new XML-id
 @param node name of the node to search for
-@param num specify which occurrence to return. starts at 0 or 1.
+@param num specify which occurrence to return. starts at 0.
 @return XML-subsection-id for further processing or NULL if unsuccessful XML_API xmlId* XML_APIENTRY xmlNodeCopyPos(const xmlId *pid, xmlId *xid, const char *node, int num);
 ```